skellis46/slipbox/shifting focus and scanning.md

 _consider:_

 - [[characteristics of somatics in HCI and interaction design]]
-- [[evidence and protecting the dissenters]] -- when we notice something that is out of the ordinary or not the _norm_ how do we ensure that this observations are protected?
+- [[evidence and protecting the dissenters]] -- when we notice something that is out of the ordinary or not the _norm_ how do we ensure that these observations are protected?
 - [[interrupting habits]]
 - #toread Zull, James E. 2002.
 The Art of Changing the Brain: Enriching the Practice of Teaching by Exploring the Biology of Learning.
 Sterling, Va: Stylus Publishing
 - [[the field of somatics]]